Teyzer/AI-c/README.md

 This project aims to create an artifial intelligence in C for a two-year project.
 The theme of the project is "Sports and Games" which will certainly lead this AI to be used in the E-Sport field, with APIS such as the Riot one.

-Everything will be build in C.
+Everything will be built in C.

 ## <u>Main steps</u>